abhitej-bokka/abhitej-bokka/README.md

 </p>

-# 🔍 Query-Focused EHR Summarization: Dataset, Task, and ClinicalBERT Model
+# 🔍 Query-Focused EHR Summarization: Dataset, Task and Model

 ## 📌 Summary
 This pull request introduces a complete pipeline for **Query-Focused EHR Summarization**, based on the paper: